rorymaizels/AC299r/docs/conclusions.md

 Whilst the work on this PyTorch implementation of DeepSequence is not finished, I have already gained a huge amount from this experience.
 Apart from the obvious initial exposures to stochastic variational inference, latent-variable models, Theano and PyTorch programming, the process of constructing, testing, and debugging a large and sophisticated computational model has provided a challenging and rewarding experience.

+## Acknowledgements

+I'd like to thank Debbie Marks and the Marks lab for helping me throughout this project, particularly Mafalda, Aaron and Jonathan for their all their advice.

 ```
         ____                 _____
        / __ \___  ___  ____ / ___/___  ____ ___  _____  ____  ________